marioDAM/marioDAM/README.md

 ### 💼  Things that I'm currently studing on:
 I develop software of all kinds and always try to learn new concepts.
 Each application to be developed is a world to be discovered

-- Completing my higher degree
+- Updating my knowledge in the languages I have learned and in new languages.
 - Take online courses on programming and development, especially OpenWebinars.

 #### :muscle: Things I am challenging myself with: